Ladies, Tired of Weight Loss Programs that Don’t Work?

-“Niesam will help you tone your stomach with compound lifts that require multiple muscle groups,” Faulkner says.
+“Niesam will help you tone your stomach and arms with compound lifts that require multiple muscle groups,” Faulkner says.
 “Not sit-ups and crunches.
 You’ll build muscle across the board and cut down on time in the gym.”

 Losing Weight (and Keeping it Off) Requires a Long-Term Workout Program

 Your friends plan a girl’s trip to Mexico.
 You want to get your body “bikini ready,” so you cut carbs from your diet, reduce the number of calories you’re eating each day, and regularly get up early to get in your 10,000 steps.
 You lose 10 pounds and enjoy your trip.
 A month later, you’ve gained it all back.
 Where did you go wrong?

 If you’re like most women, you were probably dieting and exercising as a quick fix to meet a short-term goal.
 Many weight loss programs are structured that way—with unreasonable expectations that no normal human can stick to for very long.
 But long-term success requires a lifestyle change.
 The Niesam Ai personal trainer’s customized workout plans are exactly that: a fitness and weight loss (or maintenance) journey you can follow for the rest of your life.